Joseph Mifsud, Who Offered To Link Trump Campaign To Putin, Is Missing And May Be Dead, Court Documents Say

 Professor Joseph Mifsud had at one time been in contact with former Trump campaign aide George Papadopoulos.
 The professor, who was based at the University of Stirling in Scotland, told Papadopoulos that he had dirt on Democratic candidate Hillary Clinton that Russia had procured.
-Now, according to The Daily Mail, the man who acted as a “link between Donald Trump’s presidential campaign and the Kremlin” is missing and may, in fact, be dead according to court documents.
+Now, according to The Daily Mail, the man who acted as a “link between Donald Trump’s presidential campaign and the Kremlin” is missing and may, in fact, be dead, according to court documents.

 Mifsud, 57, has repeatedly denied any ties to Russian President Vladimir Putin and allegations that he’s a Russian spy.